Carmoldu/AntonIA/README.md

 # Introduction
-This is a package to test deployment on DevOps as a private library
+This is a package to automate the generation of good morning images

+# Setup
+Create a .env file with the following settings:
+- OPENAI_API_KEY: your OpenAI API key